AnthonyL22/core-microservice/README.md

 ```

 #### Maven Configuration
-Simply add this to a profile or goal in your POM.xml to leverage in your build process
+Simply add this to a profile or goal in your POM.xml to leverage in your build process.

+**Required arguments:**
+1. Complete classpath to where your test classes reside
+2. Complete classpath to where your classes that contain Constant 'Name=Value' pairs reside
+3. Report file name
+4. OPTIONAL - Classes that contain Constant 'Name=Value' pairs

 ```
 <profile>
-  <id>manualTestReport</id>
+  <id>outputManualTestCaseReport</id>
   <activation>
     <activeByDefault>false</activeByDefault>
   </activation>